- Let’s get messy it’s time to have an Oobleck Party!

 Each batch is 1 cup cornstarch mixed with 1/2 cup water and a drop or two of food coloring (optional).
 Mix it up and you’ll just know – like the way you know about a good melon.

-Then I set in a bunch of plastic animals and spoons for the kids to play with.
-IT WAS AN OOBLECK PARTY!
+I turned this oobleck sensory activity into a full-on oobleck party: I put all three colors into our storage bin and I set in a bunch of plastic animals and spoons for the kids to play with.

 My kids scooped, poured, covered, decorated, imagined, and created to their hearts content.
 It was the best little messy adventure to break up an otherwise very ho-hum morning.

-Once my kids were done – about 45 mins to 60 mins later, depending on the kid – I carried the whole bin to the bath tub.
+Once my kids were done playing, about 45 mins to 60 mins later, depending on the kid, I carried the whole bin to the bath tub.
 I rinsed out the bin quickly, then put kids and animals into a bubble bath together.

-Everyone got clean and happy, and a mid morning bath with animals was another fun way to pass the time.
+I love ending an activity in the tub: Everyone got clean and happy, and a mid-morning bath with animals was another fun way to pass the time.

 Vanessa says